 Activities: Camp-outs, hikes, canoe trips, bike trips, and other adventures are planned to help the boys develop skills while having fun.
 These monthly activities are usually at local areas.

 The Troop also attends a week-long summer camp each year.
-In 2010 this was at Peaceful Valley Scout Ranch near Elbert, Colorado.
-In 2009, summer camp was held at Ben Delatour Scout Ranch (BDSR) near Red Feather Lake.
+The troop typically alternates between Peaceful Valley Scout Ranch near Elbert, Colorado and Ben Delatour Scout Ranch (BDSR) near Red Feather Lake.
 Regardless of where it is held, summer camp is a wonderful opportunity for the boys to get away, enjoy nature, and learn a lot about Scouting and themselves.
 You should register your Scout for summer camp ASAP to ensure a spot for him!

 Merit Badge University (MBU) is held twice a year (Spring and Fall) and provides an opportunity to work on a variety of merit badges.
 Klondike and Rendezvous are district wide events that include Scout troops from all over the area.

 Troop 575 has an annual Adventure Program that provides appropriate outdoor challenges for each Scout age group, so Scouts can develop outdoor high-adventure.
 Events range for two-night backpacks for first-year Scouts to two-week-long trips for older boys to high-adventure bases like Philmont Ranch in New Mexico and Sea Base in the Florida Keys.